bomonike/bomonike.github.io/mac-mini.md

 is enticing.
 Apple provides a $100 discount to students with an .edu email.
 Buyers using Costco's credit card get 4% money-back at the end of the year.
 That' $28.

-Although the 2024 Mac Mini is physically smaller than the previous M3-based Mac Minis, it is still a <strong>desktop</strong> computer that plugs into a wall outlet.
-It's NOT really "portable".

-[_] To make the 2024 Mac Mini portable, get a big battery designed for the MacBook M4 Pro.

-However, the Mac Mini does NOT come with a keyboard, mouse, trackpad, monitor, battery, nor SD slot.
-You'll have to plug and unplug all those components every time you move it.

 And all that costs more money.

-If you have a Bluetooth keyboard, mouse, or trackpad for your iPad, use that on the Mac Mini.

-PROTIP: If you use several computers at once with hard-wired keyboard and mouse, consider getting a <strong>KVM switch</strong> to switch among them from a single keyboard and mouse.

-But that may be fine if you can reuse components from another desktop computer or want to get exactly the componenents you want, such as an 8K monitor, ergonomic keyboard, etc.

-### iPad as monitor

-This is not for heavy graphics or video editing.
-Nevertheless...

-BLAH: You may setup the iPad as a secondary monitor in Apple System Settings, Displays.
-But <a target="_blank" href="https://www.youtube.com/watch?v=LqH-QsGfxSA&t=3m4s">VIDEO</a>: macOS disconnects from the iPad when no monitor is connected to the Mac Mini.

-<a target="_blank" href="https://www.youtube.com/watch?v=LqH-QsGfxSA&t=5m5s">VIDEO</a>: The workaround is to open the App Store on your iPad to installthe <a target="_blank" href="https://apps.apple.com/us/app/hdmi-monitor-orion/id6459355072">free "HDMI Monitor - Orion" app (from "Lux Optics Incorporate")</a> which can make use of a USB-C to HDMI adapter.
-Some dongles also have a head to connec to an older VGA monitor.

 ## Enough Storage